Code-Institute-Submissions/TutorShip/README.md

 * "As a user I want to easily contact the tutor to organise booking."

-* "As a user I and tutor I want to know the cost of the service."
+* "As a user and tutor I want to know the cost of the service."

-* "As a user I and tutor I want to easily create my profile."
+* "As a user and tutor I want to easily create my profile."

-* "As a user I and tutor I want to easily update my profile."
+* "As a user and tutor I want to easily update my profile."

-* "As a user I and tutor I want to be able to delete my profile if needed."
+* "As a user and tutor I want to be able to delete my profile if needed."

-* "As a user I and tutor I want the ability to be contacted."
+* "As a user and tutor I want the ability to be contacted."

-* "As a user I and tutor I want the ability to be recommended."
+* "As a user and tutor I want the ability to be recommended."